backstage/backstage/docs/features/software-catalog/extending-the-model--old.md

 validate entities of our new kind.
 Just like with the definition package, you can find inspiration in for example the existing [ScaffolderEntitiesProcessor](https://github.com/backstage/backstage/tree/master/plugins/catalog-backend-module-scaffolder-entity-model/src/processor/ScaffolderEntitiesProcessor.ts).

-The custom processor should be created as a separate module for the catalog plugin.
-For information on how to set that up, see the [plugin docs](../../plugins/backend-plugin.md#creating-a-backend-plugin).
-Use `yarn new --select backend-module` instead to create a module.
-For our case, the module ID will be `foobar` and the plugin ID will be `catalog`.

 We also provide a high-level example of what a catalog process for a custom entity might look like: